seedubjay/seedubjay.github.io/_posts/2021-03-19-ab-testing.md

 1. Show each group a different version of the website which has <span class="ab-tested">an advertisement</span> in different positions
 1. Relentlessly track each group's activity to determine which version of the website produces the most profits

-In its most benign form, A/B testing is used to optimise simple things like font sizes and the ordering of menu bar items.
+In its most benign form, A/B testing can be used to optimise simple things like font sizes and the ordering of menu bar items.

-But it can also be applied to much more murky concepts: the addictiveness of a social media feed, what tone and wording to use in emails to convince users not to unsubscribe, or how long to set the timer for a made-up _'Limited time only!'_ shop discount.
+But it can also be applied to much more murky concepts: the addictiveness of a social media feed, what tone and wording to use in emails to convince users not to unsubscribe, and how long to set the timer for a made-up _'Limited time only!'_ shop discount.

-This type of experimentation runs rampent on almost any large website on the internet.
-Social media giants [like LinkedIn](https://dl.acm.org/doi/pdf/10.1145/2783258.2788602) run hundreds of experiments per day and can experiment on users according to their language, location, social group and more.
+This type of experimentation runs rampent on almost every large website on the internet.
+Tech giants [like LinkedIn](https://dl.acm.org/doi/pdf/10.1145/2783258.2788602) and [Netflix](https://www.wired.co.uk/article/netflix-data-personalisation-watching) run hundreds of experiments per day and can experiment on users according to their language, location, social group and more.

 And unlike research in a university, **no ethics board or regulator is required to approve or monitor these experiments**.
-Nor are these companies required to ask for informed consent from you before you are experimented on.
+Nor are these companies required to ask for informed consent before you are experimented on.

 <figure>